SungardAS/condensation/README.md

 ## Features

-* Write reusable CloudFormation snippits (particles) that can be included as in other condensation projets
+* Write reusable CloudFormation snippets (particles) that can be included as in other condensation projets
 * Package templates and assets that can be uploaded to multiple buckets across regions with one command.